stitchdata/docs/_data-structure/integration-schemas.md

 ### {{ system-column.prefix }} columns

 In addition to the columns set to replicate in these tables, there are also a few columns prepended with `{{ system-column.prefix }}`.
-Stitch uses these columns to replicate your data.

-**Don't remove these columns**, as doing so will cause replication issues in Stitch.
+Stitch uses these columns to replicate your data.**Don't remove these columns**, as doing so will cause replication issues in Stitch.

+Some columns are applicable to all tables and integrations, while others may only be in certain tables:

+{% for category in sdc-columns.categories %}
+- **{{ category.display-name }}** - {{ category.description | flatify }}
+{% endfor %}

+Click the tabs below for more info on the columns in each category.

 {% include stitch/stitch-system-table.html table="system" %}